top of page

 The noun 'animus' has a Latin origin and embodies the concept of a strong, often hostile, attitude or feeling.
 It stems from the Latin word 'animus,' which means 'soul,' 'mind,' or 'spirit.'
 'Animus' is also associated with emotions and feelings, including anger and hostility.
 In the context of 'animus' as a noun, it refers to a deeply ingrained mental disposition or attitude marked by intense dislike or hostility towards someone or something.
 The etymology of 'animus' highlights its connection to the inner workings of the human psyche, where emotions and attitudes can shape our perceptions and interactions with others, giving rise to strong negative sentiments.

-Quiz: Find the meaning of the noun animus:
+Find the correct meaning of the noun animus:

 Try Again!